narravaganza/narravaganza.github.io/_stories/flavour-of-facts.md

 Life is full of moments that can teach us valuable lessons, but it's up to us to recognize and learn from them.

-The altercation was diligently filmed by five other patrons, promptly posted to social media, and gathered a cumulative total of 458 views.
+The altercation was diligently filmed by five other patrons, promptly posted to social media, and had gathered a cumulative total of 458 views at time of going to press.

 But the lesson learned by the guy remained with him, for life is a journey of personal discovery and growth, and no one can truly understand something until they have experienced it for themselves.